mdickinson/bigfloat/bigfloat/doc/index.rst

   current context, and has the property that ``eval(repr(x))`` recovers ``x`` exactly.

-* The '+' ,'-', '*', '/', '**' and '%' binary operators are supported,
+* The '+' ,'-', '*', '/' and '**' binary operators are supported, and
-  and mixed-type operations involving a :class:`BigFloat` and an integer or float are permitted.
+  mixed-type operations involving a :class:`BigFloat` and an integer or float are permitted.
+For MPFR version >= 2.4.0, the '%' is also supported.
 Mixed-type operations behave as though the non :class:`BigFloat` operand is first converted to a :class:`BigFloat` with no loss of accuracy.
 The '/' operator implements true division, regardless of whether 'from __future__ import division' is in effect or not.
 The result of '%' has the same sign as the first argument, not the second.
 Floor division is not currently implemented.

 * The '+' and '-' unary operators and built-in :func:`abs` function
   are supported.
 Note that these all round to the current context; in